craftwar/suspend/visual studio/README.txt

 -r	resume mode
--t	toogle mode (suspend then resume after pressing any key) -m	turn off monitor after suspending process and specified milliseconds (can be combined with suspend, resume or toogle) -p	pid mode, all arguments after this option are interpreted as pid
+-t	toogle mode (suspend then resume after pressing any key) -m	turn off monitor after suspending process and specified milliseconds (can be combined with suspend, resume or toogle) -s	suspend computer, the system enters a suspend (sleep) state -p	pid mode, all arguments after this option are interpreted as pid

 ex: